tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.onSave.add(handler)` {#save-api-method-onsave-add}

 Performs any required processing before the save data is saved.
-The handlers is passed two parameters, the save object to be processed and save operation details object.
+The handler is passed one parameter, the save object to be processed.

 #### History:

 * `v2.36.0`: Introduced.
+* `v2.37.0`: Deprecated the second parameter, `details`.

 #### Parameters: